waynegraham/registry.clir.org/_projects/2012-providing-access-to-yellowstone-and-the-west-exposi.md

 ---
 layout: project
-title: "Providing Access to Yellowstone and the West: Exposing the Laborers, Builders, Traders and Migratory Workers"
+title: Providing Access to Yellowstone and the West: Exposing the Laborers, Builders, Traders and Migratory Workers
 ---